avine/eatme/README.md

 ## Conclusion

-If you do not need hexagonal-architecture and immutability then the "Not-Pojo" solution is the best.
+If you do not need hexagonal-architecture or immutability then the "Not-Pojo" solution is the best.
 You create instances of the classes eagerly when mapping the backend service.
 And you get all the expected behaviors instantly.